 Original Joe’s Cable Car Post on the Burger Beast Blog

 Joe’s grind their burgers daily.
-The seating area is small and filled with lights and pictures of previous customers.
+The seating area is small, with lights and pictures of previous customers.

 The burgers are 4 ounces unless you go with the Hungry Person (6 ounces) or Paul Bunyan Special (8 ounces).
 The burger was one of the best I have ever had.